microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-appinstallation.md

 Change notifications allow you to subscribe to changes (create, update, and delete) to Teams app installations.
 You can get notified whenever the Teams app is installed, upgraded, or deleted from a team, chat, or personal scope.
 For more information, see [teamsAppInstallation](/graph/api/resources/teamsappinstallation).

-Continue with this article about scenarios for Teams app installation resource in **personal**, **team**, or **chat** scope.
+Continue with this article about scenarios for Teams app installation resources in **personal**, **team**, or **chat** scope.
 Or, find out about [change notifications for other Microsoft Teams resources](teams-change-notification-in-microsoft-teams-overview.md).

 > [!NOTE]
 > If you request a subscription **expirationDateTime** that is more than 1 hour in the future, you must subscribe to lifecycle notifications by including a **lifecycleNotificationUrl** property in your subscription request.
-Otherwise your subscription request will fail with the following error message: *lifecycleNotificationUrl is a required property for subscription creation on this resource when the expirationDateTime value is set to greater than 1 hour*.
+Otherwise, your subscription request will fail with the following error message: *lifecycleNotificationUrl is a required property for subscription creation on this resource when the expirationDateTime value is set to greater than 1 hour*.

 ## Subscribe to Teams app installations